 Your instructor may recommend one to you.
 You can earn credit for attending the workshops based on your instructor’s course policies and recommendations.

-You don’t need to sign up for a workshop.
-You can simply select the workshop you want to attend during the week it is available and complete the workshop on Canvas.
-It is expected that you attend each workshop from the beginning through to the end (about 1 hour).
+For Series #2 workshops, you can simply select the workshop you want to attend during the week it is available and complete the workshop on Canvas.
+It is expected that you attend the workshop from beginning through to the end (about 1 hour).
 In addition, there will be live Question and Answer (Q&A) sessions offered the week after the workshop is available.
 Students may choose to attend these sessions in person or via Zoom.

 Please see the AERC Workshops flyer for more details about when and how to attend the workshops in each series.

 Series #1 workshops are available on Tuesdays at 4:00-4:50 pm in 236 Humanities Hall or on Thursdays at 10:00-10:50 am in 108 Humanities Hall during Weeks 3, 5, 7, 8, and 10.
 You must attend in person to receive credit for these workshops.